sinclairzx81/typebox/readme.md

 ### Options

-You can pass additional JSON schema properties on the last argument of any given type.
+You can pass additional JSON schema options on the last argument of any given type.
 The following are some examples.

 ```typescript
 // string must be an email